AtanasoaieD/movie-database/README.md

 Description:
 This project loads different movies with the help of themoviedb API.
 It has filter and search functionality,and a register and login form.
-   JS,Node,Express, SQLdatabase we're used for making this project.
+   JS,Node,Express, MongoDb we're used for making this project.

 ![img](https://github.com/AtanasoaieD/movie-database/blob/main/img/mdb1.png)